Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 All at Code Institute and Tutor support.

 The Slack Community for their ever present knowledge.

+@Lucyjpjones for suggesting an update for the subject line of the contact form.

 @JimLynx_lead for creating some great informative content especially the MS1 Planning Call and the Git Basics Call.